Masks are still required in the dental office.

-Dental practice owners and other employers who have 5 to 50 employees and do not have a retirement plan in place will be required by state law to enroll their employees in CalSavers no later than June 30, 2022.
+Dental practice owners and other employers who have 5 to 50 employees and do not already sponsor a retirement plan will be required by state law to enroll their employees in CalSavers no later than June 30, 2022.
 CalSavers is a Roth IRA voluntary retirement savings program for California workers who do not have access to a retirement plan at work.

-Employees may choose not to participate or to reduce or increase their payroll contributions, but employers must facilitate initial enrollment and send payroll deductions to CalSavers for each employee who does not affirmatively opt out of participating in the program.
+Employees may choose not to participate or to reduce or increase their payroll contributions, but employers must facilitate initial enrollment for current workers and new hires (within 30 days of hire) and send payroll deductions to CalSavers for each worker who does not affirmatively opt out of participating in the program.
+Full-time, part-time and temporary workers are eligible for enrollment.

-California employers with 51 to 100 employees were required to register by June of this year, and employers with more than 100 employees had until Sept.
-30, 2020, as CDA first reported in June 2019.
+California employers with 51 to 100 employees were required to register by June 2021, and employers with more than 100 employees had until September 2020, as CDA first reported in 2019.

 Employers do not pay any fees for participating in the program, and they are prohibited from contributing to employee accounts.